 Do you want your family to get into all this?
 I am sure of your answer.
 Then proper estate planning can help you avoid such happenings.
 And this is not only to avoid disputes but also inconvenience to be faced by family members while transferring the assets in their name,in your absence

 Proper estate planning involves protection, management and distribution of wealth comfortably, tax efficiently and the way you want it to be.
 It has 3 elements in it – WILL , Trust and Power of Attorney.

 This is the first article in the series of articles about writing effective and tax efficient WILLs.
 (Read: Private Trust- Protect , Manage and Distribute the estate)

 What is a WILL & What’s the Importance of writing a will

-Technically, WILL is a legal declaration of the intention of a testator (who writes will) with respect to his wealth, which he desires to be carried into effect after his death.
+A WILL is a legal declaration of the intention of a testator (who writes will) with respect to his or her wealth, which he/she desires to be carried into effect after his/her death.

 If still you are not encouraged or convinced to write your WILL then here are some disadvantages of not writing it.

-You need to have good quantum of assets to write a WILL
+You need to have High Quantum of Assets to Write a WILL

 WILL once written cannot be changed/altered

 This is not true, infact the WILL which is not revocable is VOID in the first place.
 You can change your Will any number of times you want.
 You just have to take precaution of referring to your pervious WILL with a proper date and mentioning that your current WILL supersedes the previous one, it is advisable to remove confusion.